CZ-NIC/fred-docs/Glossary.rst

       or :rfc:`5730`

    Public request
-      This is a request by a registrant that is submitted directly to the Registry, e.g. a request for a transfer password or an enhanced security setting (a Registry lock).
+      This is a request by a registered contact that is submitted directly to the Registry, e.g. a request for a transfer password (authinfo) or an enhanced security setting (a Registry lock).

       For example: `request to block an object in the Czech Registry
       <https://www.nic.cz/whois/block-object/?language=en>`_